Electrician: United Kingdom

 Information regarding design, selection, installation and testing of electrical structures is provided in the non-statutory publication 'Requirements for Electrical Installations, IET Wiring Regulations, Eighteenth Edition, BS 7671:2018' otherwise known as the Wiring Regulations or 'Regs'.
 Usual amendments are published on an ad hoc bases when minor changes occur.
 The first major update of the 18th Edition were published during February 2020 mainly covering the section covering Electric vehicles charger installations although an addendum was published during December 2019 correcting some minor mistakes and adding some small changes.
 The IET also publish a series of 'Guidance Notes' in book form that provide further in-depth knowledge.

 With the exception of the work covered by Part P of the Building Regulations, such as installing consumer units, new circuits or work in bathrooms, there are no laws that prevent anyone from carrying out some basic electrical work in the UK.

-In British English, an electrician is colloquially known as a "spark".

 United States

 Although many electricians work for private contractors, many electricians get their start in the military.